gleanerio/scheduler/docs/developement_uisng_generated_code.md

 # Scheduler Developement in Dagster

+ **NOTE: originally, a set of workflows was generated for each source.
+These were compiled into separate 'project' containers by a github workflo
+This is no longer needed.
+But these were the original instructions.**

 !!!
 Note
     add [envfile](https://plugins.jetbrains.com/plugin/7861-envfile) plug in to PyCharm to allow for easy debugging to code